Rule 3701:1-38-18 | Posting, labeling, and receipt of packages.

 (E) A licensee is not required to label the following:

-(1) Containers holding licensed material in quantities less than the quantities listed in appendix A to this rule;
+(1) Containers holding licensed material in quantities less than the quantities listed in the appendix A to this rule;

 (2) Containers holding licensed material in concentrations less than those specified in table III of appendix C to rule 3701:1-38-12 of the Administrative Code;